Tnixc/firefox-config/README.md

 ---
 # Installation

-!!! **Warning: Some colors are hard coded, also changes back and forward buttons and the like** !!!
+!!! **Warning: Some colors are hard coded, also changes back and forward buttons and the like.
+Also like half the css is unused so fix it if you want** !!!

 1. Enable the custom userChrome.css
    1. Drag the `chrome` unzipped directory in your profiles